vivekjami/polkavex/README.md

 This is an early-stage MVP built for ETHGlobal Unite DeFi hackathon.
 I'm developing solo, learning as I build, and focusing on genuine utility over hype.
 The goal is simple: make cross-chain swaps actually work well for users.

-**Status**: Day 2-3 Complete ✅ - Cross-chain relayer with AI routing operational on Westend testnet.
+**Status**: Cross-chain relayer with AI routing operational on Westend testnet.
 Ready for UI integration and hackathon demonstration.

 ## User Story